dialoguemd/covid-19/src/regions/ca/info/ca-yt/reporting.md

 **If you have symptoms**

-1.Self-isolate, and then:
+1. Self-isolate, and then:

 - Do a self-assessment ‒ [launch the tool](https://service.yukon.ca/en/covid-19-self-assessment/); or
 - Phone 811; or
 - Phone your health care provider, or [local health centre](https://yukon.ca/en/find-hospital-or-health-centre).

-2.Follow the advice you're given.
+2. Follow the advice you're given.

 Find out [how to self-isolate](https://yukon.ca/en/health-and-wellness/covid-19-information/your-health-covid-19/information-self-isolation).